waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Key Clue:** The **LIFT KEY** is needed to operate the elevator.

 ### Rocket Hideout B3F Maze (UNSOLVED)
-- **Summary:** The puzzle seems to involve sequential interactions with a Pikachu NPC at specific coordinates to alter spinner paths.
-The exact solution is still unknown.
+- **Summary:** The puzzle involves sequential interactions with a Pikachu NPC at specific coordinates to alter spinner paths.
+The path forward requires using the spinners, but the exact sequence is unknown.
+My pathfinder tool is currently unable to calculate spinner-based paths.
   - **Attempt 1:** Interact with Pikachu at (18, 17). **Result:** Pikachu disappeared, spinner at (19, 17) was altered, but did not open the final path.
   - **Attempt 2:** Interact with Pikachu at (18, 16). **Result:** Pikachu disappeared, spinner state seemed to change again, but did not open the final path.
   - **Attempt 3:** Interact with Pikachu at (20, 16). **Result:** Pikachu disappeared, but the path to the warp at (20, 19) remains blocked, confirmed by pathfinder tool.
-- **Current Hypothesis:** There is a hidden passage in the southern partition of the maze.
+  - **Attempt 4:** Interact with Pikachu at (21, 16). **Result:** Pikachu disappeared.
+Path to warp remains blocked according to pathfinder, likely due to a tool limitation with spinners.

 # II.
 Key Discoveries & Lessons Learned
 - **IMMEDIATE DATA MANAGEMENT (CRITICAL):** As an LLM, my thinking is not continuous.
 All maintenance tasks (tool creation/fixing, agent definition, notepad updates) are the absolute highest priority and **MUST** be performed successfully in the current turn.
 Deferring tasks is an invalid strategy and a core failure.